EPAM-JS-Competency-center/cloud-development-course-initial/task6-async-services-integration-sqs-sns/task.md

 ---

 - The task is a continuation of S3 bucket integration and should be done in the same repos
-- Task goal is to create to create service to be able to save products which were provided in csv file in database.
+- Task goal is to create service to be able to save products which were provided in csv file in database.

 ## TASK 6.1